fluree/docs.flur.ee/src/content/docs/start/intro.md

 </p>

 #### Guided Lessons
-The [Guided Lessons](/lesson) on this site guides you through key concepts in FlureeDB and let you try queries and transaction directly from this site.
+The [Guided Lessons](/lesson) on this site guides you through key concepts in Fluree and let you try queries and transaction directly from this site.
 While the lessons are a good introduction, they are not comprehensive.
 It is a good idea to work through the lessons and then reference the docs for any additional information you need.

 #### Videos
-The [Videos](/video) on this site show screen captures of how-to-use FlureeDB combined with relevant narration (we are working on closed caption and video transcripts as well).
+The [Videos](/video) on this site show screen captures of how-to-use Fluree combined with relevant narration (we are working on closed caption and video transcripts as well).
 The videos are not comprehensive, but are a good reference for particular topics.

 ### Where Can I Get Help?